animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 And lastly, coercion.

 In the last century (or even today), [lobotomies](https://psychcentral.com/blog/the-surprising-history-of-the-lobotomy) and [conversion therapies](https://time.com/6344824/how-common-is-conversion-therapy-united-states/) were standard psychiatric practice.
-Coercion in psychiatric medicine, despite the ubiquitous complacency that seems to characterize the standard system, especially long-term, especially of benzos will be recognized by history as barbaric.
+Coercion in psychiatric medicine, despite a ubiquitous complacency in the standard system, especially long-term, especially of benzos will be recognized by history as barbaric.

 #### Wicked "which study?" of the West